-We do not think that there are any major risks involved for you in being part of this study.
-The research does not involve making any changes to your 'normal' care at this time nor does it require you to take part in any invasive tests or treatments.
-However, maintaining your dignity and privacy is very important to us.
-For this reason, should you or others at the bedside wish the researcher not to be present whilst certain elements of care are being undertaken, or for any other reason, the researcher can be asked to leave without the need for explanation.
+We do not think that there are any major risks involved for your relative/friend in being part of this study.
+The research does not involve making any changes to 'normal' care at this time nor does it require your relative/friend to take part in any invasive tests, treatments or data collection activities.
+However, maintaining the dignity and privacy of your relative/friend is very important to us.
+For this reason, should you, your relative/friend or others at the bedside wish the researcher not to be present whilst certain elements of care are being undertaken, or for any other reason, the researcher can be asked to leave without the need for any explanation.
 In these circumstances, the researcher will not re-enter the room until and unless invited to do so by you, your relative/friend and/or others at the bedside.